 A comprehensive guide to the hardware and firmware organization and architecture of the Apple II computer, What's Where in the Apple: Enhanced Edition discusses concepts and programming techniques useful for mastering the inner workings and hidden mechanisms of the Apple II.
-600 pages.
+600+ pages.
+Also available in two separate volumes.